Malicious-Bunny/billjonathan/src/content/blog/uk-visa-renewal-complete-guide.md

 **Processing Time**: 8-12 weeks with our professional guidance **Success Rate**: 99% approval rate for properly prepared applications

-*Anderson Carl Consultancy - Your trusted immigration partner with proven results.*
+*Bill Jonathan Consultancy - Your trusted immigration partner with proven results.*